pip-alireza/DeepCalcScoring/README.md

 conda env create -f DeepCalc.yml
 ```

-2. se "train.py" to train the model with your data.
+2. Use "train.py" to train the model with your data.
 3. After training, you can utilize "Vascular extraction & calcium scoring.py" to extract the vascular system using the trained model and subsequently measure calcification within the vascular system.

 Link to the paper: https://www.mdpi.com/2075-4418/13/21/3363